Sunk Cost Fallacy (Definition + Examples)

 Example 3: “I’ve Driven All This Way…”

 Here’s another example.
 You have the day off, so you pack up the car and drive two hours to get to the beach.
-As soon as you step out of your car, it starts to pour.
+As soon as you leave your car, it starts to pour.
 It doesn’t look like it’s going to let up anytime soon!

-You could turn around and go home – you’re not going to get those lost two hours of driving back anyway.
+You could turn around and go home - you won’t get those lost two hours of driving back anyway.
 But instead, you decide to make the best of it.
-You may not go to the beach, but maybe you decide to go to the nearby arcade or a nice restaurant so the trip is “worth it.”
+You may not go to the beach, but maybe you decide to go to the nearby arcade or a nice restaurant, so the trip is “worth it.”

 Example: 4: Holding Onto a Stock/Investment That You Paid For

 There are a lot of examples of the sunk cost fallacy influencing our decisions in everyday life.
-But the sunk cost fallacy also influences how we conduct business.
+However, the sunk cost fallacy also influences how we conduct business.

-Think about making an investment in a business or a stock.
-You put money and support behind something hoping that it will succeed and pay you back later.
-But if the stock does poorly, you may start to see your investment slip away from you.
+Think about investing in a business or a stock.
+You put money and support behind something, hoping that it will succeed and pay you back later.
+But if the stock does poorly, you may see your investment slip away from you.

 an investor hit with the sunk cost fallacy

-The sunk cost fallacy might tell people to hold onto their stock, even if they see the prices of the stock falling dramatically.
+The sunk cost fallacy might tell people to hold onto their stock, even if they see the stock prices falling dramatically.
 The person already paid for the stock, so it might seem easier to hold onto the investment and “wait things out” rather than accept the losses, sell, and invest in a new business.
-This example shows how dangerous and costly the sunk cost fallacy can really be.
+This example shows how dangerous and costly the sunk cost fallacy can be.

 What causes it?